rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 You may freely increase the required alignment of your type to any value greater-than-or-equal to the required alignment of your archetype.
 The minimum alignment requirement permitted by Rust is 1.

 ###### Archetype Size
-You may decrease the size of your type without violating stability to any size less-than-or-equal to the size of your archetype.
+You may increase the size of your type without violating stability to any size greater-than-or-equal to the size of your archetype.
 The minimum size of types in Rust is 0.

 ###### Archetype Validity & Visibility
 You may freely make your type more constructible (in terms of both visibility and theoretical validity) than your archetype.
 A minimally-informative archetype may be constructed using `MaybeUninit<u8>` as a building-block, since *any* possible instantiation of a byte is a valid instantiation of `MaybeUninit<u8>`.